cloudemprise/cfn-ovpn-cli/README.md

 OpenVPN defines the concept of a control channel and a data channel, both of which are encrypted and secured differently but pass over the same protocol connection.
 The control channel is encrypted and secured using TLS while the data channel is encrypted using a (stipulated) negotiated block cipher.

 As an aside note, OpenVPN can also be compiled with [Mbed TLS](https://www.trustedfirmware.org/projects/mbed-tls/) as its cryptographic backend for small code footprint requirements, i.e. embedded systems.
-This is supposed to ensure the independence of the underlying encryption libraries.
+This is purported to ensure the independence of the underlying encryption libraries.

 Give an overview here of the handshake and tunnel protocols.